googleapis/google-cloud-java/README.md

 -------------------

 Clients in this repository use either HTTP or gRPC for the transport layer.
-All HTTP-based clients should work in all environments (theoretically).
+All HTTP-based clients should work in all environments.

 For clients that use gRPC, the supported platforms are constrained by the platforms that [Forked Tomcat Native](http://netty.io/wiki/forked-tomcat-native.html) supports,